wp-plugins/events-manager-extended/readme.txt

 * Feature: for bookings where you need to be a WP member, the phone number is no longer required.
 * Feature: the format of the attendees list can now be customized
 * Feature: show RSVP info in the events list in the admin backend as well
+* Feature: you can use #_DETAILS as an alternative to #_NOTES as placeholder for the event description